Cetacean bycatch: Bycatch trends

-Generally cetacean bycatch is on the increase.
-Most of the world’s cetacean bycatch occurs in gillnet fisheries.
-The mean annual bycatch in the U.S. alone from 1990–1999 was 6,215 marine mammals, with dolphins and porpoises being the primary cetaceans caught in gillnets.
-A study by Read et al. estimated global bycatch through observation of U.S. fisheries and came to the conclusion that an annual estimate of 653,365 marine mammals, comprising 307,753 cetaceans and 345,611 pinnipeds were caught from 1990–1994.
+Generally, cetacean bycatch is increasing.
+Most of the world's cetacean bycatch occurs in gillnet fisheries.
+The mean annual bycatch in the U.S. alone from 1990 to 1999 was 6,215 marine mammals, with dolphins and porpoises being the primary cetaceans caught in gillnets.
+Based on global bycatch observation of U.S. fisheries, an estimated 653,365 marine mammals, comprising 307,753 cetaceans and 345,611 pinnipeds were caught from 1990 to 1994.

-While gillweed nets are a principal concern, other types of nets also pose a problem: trawl nets, purse seines, beach seines, longline gear, and driftnets.
+While gillnets are a principal concern, other types of nets also pose a problem: trawl nets, purse seines, beach seines, longline gear, and driftnets.
 Driftnets are known for high rates of bycatch and they affect all cetaceans and other marine species.
-They are fatal for small toothed whales (Odontocetes) and sperm whales, as well as other marine mammals and fish such as sharks, sea birds and sea turtles.
+They are fatal for small toothed whales (Odontocetes) and sperm whales, as well as other marine vertebrates such as sharks, sea birds and sea turtles.
 Many fisheries routinely use driftnets exceeding the EU size limit of 2.5 km/boat.
 This illegal drift-netting is a major issue, especially in important feeding and breeding grounds for cetaceans.

-However, the tuna industry has achieved successes in reversing cetacean bycatch trends.
+The tuna industry has achieved successes in reversing cetacean bycatch trends.
 International recognition of the problem of cetacean bycatch in tuna fishing led to the Agreement on the International Dolphin Conservation Program in 1999 and overall there has been a dramatic reduction in death rates.
-In particular, dolphin bycatch in tuna fishing in the East Tropical Pacific has dropped from 500,000 per year in 1970 to 100,000 per year in 1990 to 3,000 per year in 1999 to 1,000 per year in 2006.
+In particular, dolphin bycatch in tuna fishing in the East Tropical Pacific has dropped from 500,000 per year in 1970 to 100,000 per year in 1990, to 3,000 per year in 1999, and to 1,000 per year in 2006.

 A shark culling program in Queensland, which has killed roughly 50,000 sharks since 1962, has also killed thousands of dolphins as bycatch.
 "Shark control" programs in both Queensland and New South Wales use shark nets and drum lines, which entangle and kill dolphins.
 Queensland's "shark control" program has killed more than 1,000 dolphins in recent years, and at least 32 dolphins have been killed in Queensland since 2014.
-A shark culling program in KwaZulu-Natal has killed at least 2,310 dolphins.
+A shark culling program in KwaZulu-Natal, South Africa has killed at least 2,310 dolphins.